Europe Road Trip: 25 Incredible Routes

 • When: May – October

 As you leave Vienna, beautiful and quaint Austrian towns and villages will greet you as you travel south toward the foodie city of Graz, the next major stop on your Austrian itinerary.
-From here, it’s north to Hallstatt, a small, alpine village situated on the western shores of Hallstätter See, also known as Hallstatt Lake, that offers iconic views and outdoor experiences.
+From here, it’s north to Hallstätt, a small, alpine village situated on the western shores of Hallstätter See, that offers iconic views and outdoor experiences.

-Zell am See is the perfect spot from which to drive the spectacular Glossglockner high alpine pass, a mountain road that twists and bends itself along the Alps mountains, providing panoramic scenery and an unforgettable experience.
+Zell am See is the perfect spot to drive the spectacular Glossglockner high Alpine pass, a mountain road that twists and bends along the Alps mountains, providing panoramic scenery and an unforgettable experience.
+If the thought of driving in the Alps makes you nervous, check out our helpful guide and tackle the roads with confidence.

-Your journey will continue on to Mayrhofen, a popular skiing destination known for its vibrant nightlife, unrivaled winter sports, and stunning alpine scenery.
+Your journey will continue on to Mayrhofen, a popular skiing destination known for its vibrant nightlife and stunning alpine scenery.
+In summer Mayrhofen is an excellent sport for hiking, biking and climbing.

 • Driving the gorgeous mountain roads, when you feel like you’re on top of the world!